san601/WannaGame-Freshman-2023/Ez_flag_checker_2.md

 ![image](https://github.com/san601/WannaGame-Freshman-2023/assets/144963803/e711d49e-e94e-4ef8-af79-7ec3ed09b210)

-So we know that it uses 4 byte and 4 byte to perform a xor, it's easy to get the flag.
+So we know that it chooses 2 bytes that are 4 bytes apart to perform a xor, it's easy to get the flag.
 One problem is that we only know the first 3 letters since the flag starts with "W1{".
 We need to try every character in that 4th position so that after reversing the flag, the last character is a "}".

 ### Code
 ```python=